-The community is invited to hear Dr. Donald Rosenstein present "Understanding Depression in Individuals with Cancer," a Lunch and Learn workshop, from 12 - 1 p.m. on Friday, Dec.
-6, at Pardee Hospital, located on 800 North Justice Street in Hendersonville.
+The community is invited to hear Susan Trout and Laurel Sisler present "Working Towards Becoming Tobacco-Free," a Lunch and Learn workshop, from 12 - 1 p.m. on Friday, Feb.
+21, at Pardee Hospital, located on 800 North Justice Street in Hendersonville.

 This free community event will be located in the Video Conference Room on the ground floor of Pardee Hospital.
 Directional signs will be posted at the main entrance as well as the parking garage.
 A complimentary light lunch will be provided.